makeup4ever/audience-particiapation-meter/readMe.md

 The Oracle is an independent module that tells the bot prices and amount to sell for a pair of assets.

 In this project, there are three different oracles:
-- One very basic, that se
+- One very basic, that sells everything it holds for a price of